-After leaving Mott Nigel Benjamin formed The English Assassin (with Kinks and future IH keyboardist Ian Gibbons) and in 1979 also fronted LA-based London (spawning-ground for the likes of WASP's Blackie Lawless and Motley Crue's Nikki Sixx).
+After leaving Mott Nigel Benjamin formed The English Assassin (with Kinks and future Ian Hunter keyboardist Ian Gibbons) and in 1979 also fronted LA-based London (spawning-ground for the likes of WASP's Blackie Lawless and Motley Crue's Nikki Sixx).
 He then formed a couple of short-lived LA bands but has since quit the music business.

 And Guy Stevens, the man who started it all, dropped out of sight when Mott left Island.
 He returned in 1980, producing the highly-acclaimed album London Calling by The Clash.
 Sadly, he died shortly afterwards from a heart attack following years of drug abuse.